openstreams/wflow/doc/wflow_routing.rst

     Optional map of the level at which the river starts to flood and water will also be conducted over the floodplain.

 :wflow_floodplaindist.map:
-    Optional map that defines the relation between the water level in the floodplain
+    Optional map that defines the the relation between bankfulldepth and the floodplaindepth.
+Default = 0.5

 :wflow_landuse.map:
     Required map of landuse/land cover.
 This map is used in the lookup tables to relate parameters to landuse/landcover.